rachitnigam/Symbolic-differentiation/README.md

 ####Project Closed
-**Reason:** The program uses a lot of levels of abstractions, making it impossible to fix bugs as I extend it.
+**Reason:** The program uses a lot of levels of abstractions, making it impossible to fix bugs as more features are added to it.

 **Conclusions**
 - Building abstractions is one of the most fundametal things in computer programming.
 This project was meant to demonstrate how building abstractions is useful in creating large programs.